joeygeofrey/IAC-CloudFormation-deploy-web-app/README.md

 * Application load balancer to equally provsion traffic into the web app
 * Auto scaling group to ensure scalability of the web app instances
 * Security groups with appropriate inbound/outbound configurations
-* Bastion host to access and troubleshoot the web app instances - dedicated ASG group to ensure high availability
+* Bastion host to access and troubleshoot the web app instances
+* Dedicated Bastion ASG to ensure high availability
+* S3 bucket to download application archive
+* IAM role that allows web app instances to use S3 services
 ```

 ### Server Specifications for the Udagram Web Application